Music & Drama

 By the end of second grade, students have developed a musical vocabulary and a bank of music rhythmic and melody terminology.
 Both allow them to identify and begin reading and writing musical patterns using the pentatonic scale, simple meter rhythmic motives containing beat divisions; beamed eighths, sixteenths as well as rhythmic values that combine beats; half note, whole note, etc. Students also begin to organize these patterns according to meter and “Do” placement.

-Third Grade and Fourth Grade
+Third Grade Through Fifth Grade

 By the end of third grade, students will begin to experience/recognize more sophisticated examples of rhythm and meter that extend beyond simple/duple time signatures.
 Typically, third grade is when they begin playing recorders in class and reading absolute pitch from the treble clef.
 It is also when students have had the opportunity to study more in-depth classical musical examples that culminate in a visit to the Tobin Center at the end of the year.
 This program developed by Carnegie Hall’s Weil Music Institute is a wonderful addition to San Antonio’s symphony educational program.
 Following this program over the past several years has given both our third and fourth grade students the motivation to individually improve upon their performance and musical understanding according to their own level of skill and interest.